 Even if you’re not the type to get stage fright, giving a wedding speech can be daunting.
 But giving a wedding toast or speech is also a true honour bestowed only upon a select few.
 And the memory of your speech will most definitely stay with the newlyweds for years to come, so it's worth making it a good one!
+Giving wedding speeches is a great way to share your experiences and feelings about the couple, as well as offer wedding wishes for their future together.
+Writing and giving a wedding speech or toast can be one of the most difficult parts of the wedding planning process, but it is also one of the most enjoyable.

 How many wedding speeches are customary?